osotorrio/designpatterns/GangOfFour.Patterns/Creational/AbstractFactory/README.md

 Normaly there is not only one family of objects.
 There could be several families of objects.
 For example, one family of buttons and textboxes for Android phones.
 Another family of buttons and textboxes for an iPhone.
 Each family, or variant, has different mechanisms to render in the UI.

-These is important, a button for an Android could have the same methods that a button for an iPhone.
+This is important, a button for an Android could have the same methods that a button for an iPhone, they share the same contract.
 But internally they will have different ways to render in the specific UI.

-The whole point of this pattern is to abstract the client away from the internal specific implementations of the products.
-The client would know it is using a product, but it would never know how the product is doing its job.
-This is possible thanks to the abstract factories.
+The client code use the abstract factories to create the difference families of object.
+Each specific abstract factory is in charge of the creation of the objects of a specific family.

 _Note: Your client code should not know how to create objects, it should know how to use them._